Cockatoo: Aviculture

 A wing-clipped pet.
-Salmon-crested cockatoos, also known as Moluccan cockatoos, are the largest white-coloured cockatoo species at about 52 cm long and weighing 775–935 grams.
+Salmon-crested cockatoos, also known as Moluccan cockatoos, are the largest white-coloured cockatoo species at about 52 cm long and weighing 775-935 g.
 Cockatoos can be noisy and demanding pets.

 Kept for their appearance, intelligence, and engaging personalities, cockatoos can nonetheless be problematic pets or companion parrots.
 Generally, they are not good at mimicking human speech, although the little corella is a renowned talker.
 As social animals, wild cockatoos have been known to learn human speech from ex-captive birds that have integrated into a flock.
 Their care is best provided by those experienced in keeping parrots.
 Cockatoos are social animals and their social needs are difficult to cater for, and they can suffer if kept in a cage on their own for long periods of time.

 The cockatiel is by far the cockatoo species most frequently kept in captivity.
 Among U.S. bird keepers that participated in a survey by APPMA in 2003/04, 39% had cockatiels, as opposed to only 3% that had (other) cockatoo species.
 The white cockatoos are more often encountered in aviculture than the black cockatoos.
 Black cockatoos are rarely seen in European zoos due to export restrictions on Australian wildlife but birds seized by governments have been loaned.

 Cockatoos are often very affectionate with their owner and at times other people but can demand a great deal of attention.
-It has been suggested that cockatoos' need for physical attention from humans may stem from suboptimal rearing techniques – young birds being removed from parental care for hand-rearing too early in the belief that this will produce a more suitable pet, leading the bird to seek out physical contact from humans as a parent substitute.
+It has been suggested that cockatoos' need for physical attention from humans may stem from suboptimal rearing techniques—young birds being removed from parental care for hand-rearing too early in the belief that this will produce a more suitable pet, leading the bird to seek out physical contact from humans as a parent substitute.
 Furthermore, their intense curiosity means they must be given a steady supply of objects to tinker with, chew, dismantle and destroy.
 Parrots in captivity may suffer from boredom, which can lead to stereotypic behaviour patterns, such as feather-plucking.
 Feather plucking is likely to stem from psychological rather than physical causes.
 Other major drawbacks include their painful bites, and their piercing screeches.
 The salmon-crested and white cockatoo species are particular offenders.
 All cockatoos have a fine powder on their feathers, which may induce allergies in certain people.
 In general, the smaller cockatoo species such as Goffin's and quieter Galah's cockatoos are much easier to keep as pets.
 The cockatiel is one of the most popular and easiest parrots to keep as a pet, and many colour mutations are available in aviculture.